tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 justifications and within 10 calendar days from the date of execution of a financing contract, terminate the financing contract.
 Exercising the right of withdrawal obliges the borrower to return to the creditor any cash sums obtained under the financing contract and the borrower shall pay any due charges or profits against the period in which the amount of financing was withdrawn calculated based upon the agreedupon APR of charges.
 The creditor may not claim any further withdrawal-related charges and should immediately return to the borrower any payment made by him in advance under the financing agreement.

-1) Annual Percentage Rate (APR), Finance Charge Rate (FCR), and Profit Rate (PR):
+4) Annual Percentage Rate (APR), Finance Charge Rate (FCR), and Profit Rate (PR):

 + The APR and the Profit Rate:
 Criteria have been set for calculating APR, which is an internationally recognized indicator to disclose the actual cost of financing, including all administrative costs and fees.
 APR of charge must reflect all mandatory expenses or unavoidable costs involved in any transaction as shown in advertisements or by other means.
 For non-interest based products, a similar methodology shall be utilized, i.e. for related and similar cash flows, withdrawals, payments and other fees for the purpose of calculating APR of charge.
 The total cost of financing for the borrower shall be determined including all mandatory costs except for fees payable by the borrower against violation of any of financing contract conditions.
 APR of charge shall be calculated based on the assumption that the financing contract will remain in effect for the agreed term and both the borrower and creditor will fulfill their obligations under the agreed terms and conditions.

 + Finance Charge Rate:

-FCR may be fixed or variable.
-The borrower must be notified in writing or via any other reliable means of any change in FCR.
-Such notification should include new APR, new total FCR set by the creditor, as well as the new schedule for debt amortization if so applied.
+Finance Charge Rate may be fixed or variable.
+The borrower must be notified in writing or via any other reliable means of any change in Finance Charge Rate.
+Such notification should include new APR, new total Finance Charge Rate set by the creditor, as well as the new schedule for debt amortization if so applied.

 + Profit Rate:
-PR shall apply to all types of financing under all non-interest based financing contracts.
-PR means the rate used so as to generate profits from the invested funds, which also represent the APR.
+Profit Rate shall apply to all types of financing under all non-interest based financing contracts.
+Profit Rate means the rate used so as to generate profits from the invested funds, which also represent the Annual Percentage Rate.

-1) Unfair Conditions:
+5) Unfair Conditions:
 The consumer-finance contract or guarantee agreement is considered unfair if it aims or may cause harm to the economic or other interests of the borrower, particularly if any of the following conditions are applied:
-+ Changing any contractual expenses, compensation, or fees other than FCR or PR.
++ Changing any contractual expenses, compensation, or fees other than Financial Charge Rate or Profit Rate.
-+ Introducing conditions on the possibility of changing FCR or PR that prejudice the right of the borrower.
++ Introducing conditions on the possibility of changing Financial Charge Rate or Profit Rate that prejudice the right of the borrower.
-+ Applying methods that involve FCR or variable PRs that have no connection to the net initial FCR or the proposed PR at the time of concluding the financing contract.
++ Applying methods that involve Financial Charge Rate or variable Profit Rates that have no connection to the net initial Financial Charge Rate or the proposed Pofit Rate at the time of concluding the financing contract.
 + Obliging the borrower to deal with the same creditor to refinance the remaining value or to finance the last installment of the financing contract for purchasing movable property or services.
-+ Obliging the borrower – except for trade margin – as a condition for withdrawal, to leave as collateral all or part of the amounts borrowed or granted, or use all or part of such amounts to form a deposit or purchase securities or other financial instruments, unless the
++ Obliging the borrower – except for trade margin – as a condition for withdrawal, to leave as collateral all or part of the amounts borrowed or granted, or use all or part of such amounts to form a deposit or purchase securities or other financial instruments, unless the borrower gets the same currency price for the deposit, purchase or collateral such as the agreed APR of charge.
++ The borrower or guarantor shall not be required to sign a check guaranteeing payment of the amount due in whole or in part.

 20

-borrower gets the same currency price for the deposit, purchase or collateral such as the agreed APR of charge.

-+ The borrower or guarantor shall not be required to sign a check guaranteeing payment of the amount due in whole or in part.

 ## 1.4 Implementing Regulations of the Real Estate Finance Law: